Bootle: Second World War

 The docks made Bootle a target for Nazi German Luftwaffe bombers during the Liverpool Blitz of the Second World War, with approximately 90% of the houses in the town damaged.

-Situated immediately adjoining the city of Liverpool, and the site of numerous docks, Bootle had the distinction of being the most heavily bombed borough in the UK.
+Situated immediately adjoining the city of Liverpool, and the site of numerous docks, Bootle had the distinction of being the most heavily bombed borough in the UK, with 458 civilian deaths from enemy action recorded within the borough.
 Bootle played an important role in the Battle of the Atlantic.

-Royal Navy's Captain Frederic John Walker, the famous U-boat hunter, would rest in the Mayor's Parlour of Bootle Town Hall and his ship, HMS Starling, sailed out of Bootle.
-Memorabilia associated with Walker included the ships's bell from HMS Starling which was given to Bootle Town Hall in October 1964.
+Royal Navy's Captain Frederic John Walker, the famous U-boat hunter, would rest in the Mayor's Parlour of Bootle Town Hall and his ships, HMS Stork and HMS Starling, sailed out of Gladstone Dock Bootle.
+Memorabilia associated with Walker including the ships's bell from HMS Starling which was presented to Bootle County Borough Council on 21 October 1964 by Admiral Sir Nigel Henderson Commander-in-Chief, Plymouth. can be viewed in Bootle Town Hall.

 Post-war

 After the Second World War large council housing estates were built inland from the town centre, including the area of Netherton, which was built on new town principles.
 The Liverpool Overhead Railway and Liverpool Tramways Company closure in the 1950s reduced Bootle's connection to Liverpool.

 Bootle did share in the postwar boom.
-The centre of the town was redeveloped and the 'Bootle New Strand' shopping centre was opened in the late 1960s.
+The centre of the town was redeveloped and the 'Bootle New Strand' shopping centre was opened in 1968.
 At the same time, new offices were built in the town centre.
 The town lost its access to the beach when neighbouring Seaforth Sands was redeveloped in the early 1970s, but the Seaforth Container Port brought new jobs into the area.
 The local authority, and other 'social' landlords, saw to it that new housing was built and older stock renovated.
 Bootle did not go down the route of massive housing clearance, and many local communities remained intact.

 The borough celebrated its centenary in 1968 and civic pride was much in evidence.